-Nevertheless, the burden of NCDs is staggering.
-Macroeconomic estimates predict a cumulative global output loss of US\$ 46 trillion6 over the next 20 years from CVDs, chronic respiratory disease, cancer, diabetes, and mental health disorders (12).
+- 8. Nevertheless, the burden of NCDs is staggering.
+Macroeconomic estimates predict a cumulative global output loss of US\$46 trillion over the next 20 years from CVDs, chronic respiratory disease, cancer, diabetes, and mental health disorders (12).
 In the Region of the Americas, NCDs are responsible for three of every four deaths, and 34% of all NCD deaths correspond to premature mortality, occurring in people 30 to 69 years of age.
 Countries, particularly the low- and middle-income economies, face an NCD burden that strongly reflects socioeconomic inequities.
 For example, estimates show that almost 30% of premature deaths from CVDs are in the poorest 20% of the population of the Americas, while only 13% of those premature deaths are in the richest 20% (13).
 Poor people may have fewer resources with which to make lifestyle changes; they may also have less access to quality health services that include interventions to prevent or eliminate exposure to risk factors as well as diagnostic services, treatment, and essential drugs.
-Other health risks are related to environmental factors, rural-to-urban transitions, increased exposure to violence and injuries, persistent childhood diseases, disadvantages in early childhood development, and maternal health issues that over the life course are associated with NCDs (14, 15).
+Other health risks are related to environmental factors, rural-to-urban transitions, increased exposure to violence and injuries, persistent childhood diseases, disadvantages in early childhood development, and maternal health issues that over the life course are associated with NCDs (14, 15). - 9.
 Exposure to factors increasing or reducing the risk of NCDs and the burden of NCDs morbidity and mortality also varies by gender, race, and ethnicity, urban or rural location, occupation, and other socioeconomic characteristics.
 For example, in the Americas 15% more men than women die prematurely from NCDs.
-The differences are due in part to environmental factors, both negative and positive, such as exposure to tobacco smoke, harmful use of alcohol, air pollution, workplace hazards, opportunities for physical activity, and access to and use of health services (16).

-Effectively addressing prevention and control of NCDs necessitates a multisectoral approach in line with the 2011 political declaration of the High-level Meeting of the General Assembly on the Prevention and Control of Noncommunicable Diseases, as well as the 2008 and 2011 findings of the WHO Commission on Social Determinants of Health (17, 18).
+The differences are due in part to environmental factors, both negative and positive, such as exposure to tobacco smoke, harmful use of alcohol, air pollution, workplace hazards, opportunities for physical activity, and access to and use of health services (16). - 10.
+Effectively addressing prevention and control of NCDs necessitates a multisectoral approach in line with the 2011 political declaration of the High-level Meeting of the General Assembly on the Prevention and Control of Noncommunicable Diseases, as well as the 2008 and 2011 findings of the WHO Commission on Social Determinants of Health (17, 18). - 11.
+Populations will benefit from continuous quality improvements in health systems aimed at offering the most cost-effective and evidence-based interventions possible in country contexts, and emphasizing equitable distribution of services.